OSOceanAcoustics/echopype/README.rst

 echopype
 ===========

-``echopype`` is an open-source toolkit for analyzing active sonar data for biological information in the ocean.

 The goal of ``echopype`` is to improve the interoperability and scalability in processing water column sonar data.
+These data are commonly used for inferring information about mid-trophic organisms in the ocean, such as fish and krill.

 Functionality
 ----------------
+``echopype`` include tools for:

-- Convert different manufacturer-specifc data files into an interoperable netCDF format.
+- Converting different manufacturer-specifc data files into an interoperable netCDF format.

-- Leverage Python distributed computing libraries in processing large volumes of sonar data in local or cloud storage.
+- Processing large volumes of sonar data in local or cloud storage by leveraging Python distributed computing libraries.

-The current version supports converting ``.raw`` data files collected by the SimRad EK60 echosounder.
-Conversion for other types of data files, including the ``.01A`` files from AZFP echosounder and the ``.raw`` files from the SimRad broadband echosounder, will be added in future releases.
+The current version supports file conversion for the ``.raw`` data files collected by the SimRad EK60 echosounder.
+Conversion for other types of data files, including the ``.01A`` files from AZFP echosounder, the ``.raw`` files from the SimRad broadband EK80 echosounder, and the *raw beam* data from ADCP (Acoustic Doppler Current Profiler) will be added in future releases.

-Details of the above can be found `here <https://github.com/OSOceanAcoustics/echopype>`_.

 Installation